papinet/papiNet-API/CONTRIBUTING.md

 * Issues should be assigned to responsible maintainers, so that they get notifications when issues are updated or commented.

-* Issues should be given appropiate labels when updated or commented.
+* Issues should be given appropriate labels when updated or commented.

 * Solutions for issues are approved, approved with amendment or rejected by CWG.